MicrosoftDocs/quantum-docs-pr/articles/user-guide/basics.md

 # Q# Basics

-To do:
-- fill info for the host program stuff? (or remove mention of it and put it solely on the page for it?)
-- Where to direct them next?
-- Maybe bring some of the "What is Q#" page info to this intro instead of linking to it?

 In this section we present a brief introduction to the basic building blocks of Q#.

-For a quick overview of what Q# is and where it fits in as a fundamental component of the Quantum Development Kit, you can head [here](xref:microsoft.quantum.overview.qsharp).
+For a quick overview of what Q# is and where it fits in as a fundamental component of the Quantum Development Kit, you can check out [What is Q#?](xref:microsoft.quantum.overview.qsharp).
-For more information about the foundations and motivation behind Q#, check out [Why do we need Q#?](https://devblogs.microsoft.com/qsharp/why-do-we-need-q/).

 ## What is a quantum program?